Gender Roles and Sexism in Modern Shoujo Manga

 2. Overt Male Dominance

 The idea that girls need to be protected.
 The male-female relationship is the prime plot device in every shoujo manga, you will rarely find one that does not portray this interaction.
 The vision of a girl that wants to be protected and the “strong” male character that protects her is one of the most used stereotypes in modern manga.
 This arrangement often leads to an excessively dominant male partner.
+You may not think this is sexism in manga, but it is.

 The Prince and the Devil